Wahl Elite Pro vs Oster Fast Feed

 I was drinking with a buddy of mine last weekend.
 During our drinking session he mentioned he was looking to save some money by cutting his own hair.
 As a barber I get these questions a lot.
 My buddy was stumped, not knowing what clippers to choose to get started.
-I had mentioned the Elite Pros and Fast Feeds were both solid options for the price range he was looking at, but he still wasn’t sure what was best for him.
-After doing the research I figured I may as well just do a proper comparison here on my site and send him a link.
+I had mentioned the

 Simply, the Wahl Elite Pro and Oster Fast Feeds, are both good sets of clippers, with the Fast Feeds being a cut above in many respects.
 If cost is your primary concern the Elite Pros are likely going to be the best choice, as they're more affordable.
 If you want something a little higher quality the Fast Feeds are the better set of clippers – they're more durable and will give you a better cut.